Steve Turner (game programmer)

 Steve Turner is a former computer game musician and designer.
 His development team, Graftgold, mostly wrote for games published by Hewson Consultants during the 1980s.

 The first computer he bought was a ZX80 which had to be assembled by hand.
 At school he was a member of a computing club where he learnt the Algol 60 programming language.
 During the 1970s he added Cobol to his repertoire from a government funded training course.
 He went on to a programming job in the Civil Service.
 Turner was 30 when he decided to move into games development.
 His first game was written whilst he was still employed as a programmer and he handed his notice in when he received his first royalty cheque.

 He also wrote a series of articles for ZX Computing between August 1986 and January 1987, called The Professional Touch.
-Andrew Hewson had previously written for the magazine but got too busy to do it and Turner replaced them.
+Andrew Hewson had previously written for the magazine but got too busy to do it and Turner replaced him.

+In 2025, after 30 years of hiatus, he came back to videogame development with the space ship simulator Deepest Blue.